NikhilMukraj/spiking-neural-networks/README.md

   - Leave room for convergence (about 500 steps with $dt=0.1$)
     - Should expect beta or gamma frequencies above 10 hz and below 50 hz

+- **Integrate and fire split**
+  - Write code changes in obsidian

+- **Cargo package**
+  - Cell grid type should be refactored into a struct containing
+    - Grid of neurons
+    - Graph
+    - Graph parameters
+    - Whether to do STDP
+    - Basically anything essential for run lattice
+  - Should have method to either take in a pre-existing graph and cell grid or generate a random one given the dimensions
+    - Should also be able to generate a 3D lattice
+  - Methods should include
+    - `iterate_lattice` which iterates the lattice `Option<usize>` times, if `None` assume iterations to be 1
+    - `iterate_lattice_electrical_only` which does the same as iterate lattice but only electrical synapses
+  - Should expose EEG tooling and fitting methods
+  - `IterateAndSpike` trait should be exposed (along with relevant macros)
+    - Example implementation of `IterateAndSpike` should be shown, likely with something like a Hindmarsh-Rose neuron or similar
+    - Potentially have a tool that translate a markdown file of equations into and `IterateAndSpike` trait implementation
+    - Note that `IterateAndSpike` trait as it stands currently only accounts for point neurons, neurons with spatial dimensions would need gap junction to be modified in a manner that accounts for where the synapse accounts to know which voltage to use in the calculation
+  - Receptor refactor as well

 - Lixirnet should be reworked after neurotransmission refactor, should just pull from backend
   - **Neurotransmitter approximation refactor should come before Lixirnet**
   - Update by copying over backend